timothygmitchell/MICE_ML_Ensemble/README.md

 # TitanicMachineLearning

-This project showcases a machine learning solution to the Kaggle competition 'Titanic: Machhine Learning from Disaster'.
-I used feature engineering to derive variables and multiple imputation with chained equations (MICE) to impute missing data.
+This project showcases a machine learning solution to the Kaggle competition 'Titanic: Machine Learning from Disaster'.
+The data set contains biographical details for several hundred passengers onboard the Titanic.
+The goal of the competition was to predict which passengers in the testing data set survived.

+Variable selection and feature engineering were key steps in my analysis.
+I used multiple imputation with chained equations (MICE) to impute missing data.

 I tested random forests and gradient-boosted machines as candidate models.
-To make predictions, I pooled votes from individual ensembles trained on imputed data sets.
+To make predictions, I pooled votes from 20 ensembles trained on imputed data sets.

-Random forests achieved an accuracy of 79%.
+Random forests achieved 79% accuracy.
 I found that sub-sampling without replacement yielded better results than bootstrapping.
-This was possibly an optimization of the bias-variance tradeoff.
+This was likely an optimization of the bias-variance tradeoff.

-Gradient boosted machines achieved an accuracy of 80%, which is in the top 8% of all submissions.
+Gradient boosted machines achieved 80% accuracy, which is in the top 8% of all submissions.